 Sullivan County participates in the New York Health Insurance Plan (NYSHIP).
 This plan (or a plan that is comparable) is required to be provided to County employees as detailed in the various collective bargaining agreements.
 NYSHIP administers the program and determines the applicable employer contribution rates.
-The tentative budget anticipates a 6% increase in contribution rates for active and retired employees for 2021.
-The 2020 budget anticipated total employer contributions of \$26.5 million.
-The 2021 tentative budget anticipates contributions of \$26.8 million representing a increase of \$300,000.
+The adopted budget anticipates an average of a 5% increase in contribution rates for active employees and an average decrease of around 4% for retired employees for 2021.
+The 2020 budget anticipated total employer contributions of \$26.9 million.
+The 2021 adopted budget anticipates contributions of \$24.9 million representing a decrease of \$2,037,575.

 Sullivan County employees are participants in the New York State Retirement System.
 The New York State Comptroller is the sole trustee of the plan.
 He and his office administer the program and set employer contribution rates as a percentage of payroll, with a goal of ensuring that the plan is fully funded.
 The plan is heavily invested in the stock and bond markets.
 As these markets underperform employer contribution rates can increase dramatically.
 This was evidenced during the last global recession when contribution rates went from the low single digits to over twenty percent.
-The tentative budget appropriates \$10.4 million for pension contributions.
+The adopted budget appropriates \$10.4 million for pension contributions.
 This represents an average contribution rate of 17.6% of payroll.